-The new sushi sensation that hit Dallas last year, Uchi, is beyond the wafer thin mint treatment when it comes to an amuse.
+The sushi sensation, Uchi, is beyond the wafer thin mint treatment when it comes to an amuse.
 Table waits can often be the norm at Uchi but they ply their guests with passed bits of sushi, and on one particular visit, a cup of sake.
 There is simply nothing wrong with any of this, and actually will make your dinner mates giggle with anticipation.

 A pleasant memory of an amuse past was from Charlie Palmer’s at the Hotel Joule when chef Scott Romano dispensed thumb-sized lobster corn dogs as an homage to a cheffing gig at the State Fair of Texas when he first started working at the restaurant as executive.
 Romano once told me that he dared not to remove the corn dog as it had become something of legend at the restaurant with guests.
 We have since seen this amuse elsewhere which evokes fond remembrances of dinners ago.

 Enjoy your amuse, consider it a gift from your chef.
 But remember, anything may be an amuse if it is unexpected and makes you smile.
 And let us know of your favorite amuse that you might have had.

 Below we have the recipe for Herrera’s bean soup, which we certainly consider one of the finest amuse bouches in town.
 Well, those niblets of lobster at the French Room compete mightily.

 1 lb.
 Pinto beans